SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 ### Conditionals

 Let's go back to extending our vowels script to do something involving Python's conditional `if` statement.
+Select the `vowels.py` tab from the code editor.

 ~~~
 vowels = "aeiou"